natasha-dudek/biology-AI-reading-group/index.md

 ### When and how we meet

-During Summer 2022, we are experimenting with a hybrid format.
-You can visit us in Auditorium 2 of 6650 Rue Saint-Urbain (the Mila building).
-Alternatively, you can watch the talk live via Blue Jeans (or Zoom).
+During Fall 2022, we are remote, and are using Blue Jeans.

-We will be meeting once every two weeks, usually from 3-4 pm. **Please be respectful to the speaker and the other attendees and arrive a couple of minutes early**, just as you would for an in-person presentation.
+We meet once every two weeks, usually from 3-4 pm. **Please be respectful to the speaker and the other attendees and arrive a couple of minutes early**, just as you would for an in-person presentation.
 Meetings will begin at 3 pm sharp.

 For specific dates please refer to the schedule.